Slavk11/RainbowGame/README.md

 # RainbowGame

-### NLP Rainbow is one of the New Code games that will take you into a high-productivity state and reboot your brain!
+### RainbowGame is one of the games that will take you into a high-productivity state and reboot your brain!

 ![RainbowGameGIF](https://github.com/Slavk11/RainbowGame/assets/105375579/98722a6f-7dd2-48d4-8f1f-f7b20646c943)